 Over the few years, I’ve made a number of trips to the Bay Area, hiring a number of bikes from San Francisco motorcycle rental firms and explored many great routes and locations.
-Here I have rounded up some of the best San Francisco motorcycle roads I enjoyed ready for you to download and check out if you’re in the area.
+Here I have rounded up a list of the best San Francisco motorcycle roads I’ve enjoyed ready for you to download and check out if you’re in the area.

 Half Moon Bay to Santa Cruz

 Starting just south of San Fran on the coast at Half Moon Bay, this route cuts inland and climbs up to Skyline Boulevard Route 35, where it weaves South along a stunning forest ridgeline overlooking San Jose.
 First, pit-stop is Alice’s Restaurant, located where many great biking roads meet, it’s a Mecca for bikers and also serves up some yummy food.